Curriculum Vitae January 2012

 Additional Works In Progress:

-Tablets versus IV---What's the Dose?, in preparation.
+Tablets versus IV---What's the Dose?, in preparation (rough draft).

-Laban’s Choreutics and Polyhedra, in preparation.
+Laban's Choreutics and Polyhedra, in preparation (rough draft).

-How to Classify Regular Polytopes, with E. Peters, in revision.
+How to Classify Regular Polytopes, with E. Peters, preprint; Convex Realizable Polytopes, in preparation (rough draft).

 Selected Recent Presentations: